 As part of the credit analysis process, all institutional counterparties undergo a full due diligence and underwriting analysis which includes a review of their operation and financial statements, with focus on leverage and liquidity.
 Each client is assigned an internal credit rating (e.g., Tier 1, 2, or 3) along with a specific credit limit corresponding to the rating achieved.
 The credit evaluation is part of a detailed onboarding process, which also considers the business model, KYC/AML, organizational structure, industry dynamics, client reputation, track record, quality and frequency of financial disclosures, and their general transparency.
 For counterparties engaged in trading activities, we review the risk framework and associated controls.
 In conjunction with establishing credit appetite, we typically negotiate a master loan agreement which may include a number of borrower covenants, and includes our contractual lender rights.

 At BlockFi, unsecured lending appetite is limited to our largest and most established Tier 1 clients based on the potential of attractive risk-adjusted returns.
-Only those clients that have a significant capital base, financial statements audited by reputable third parties, and a willingness to be transparent and engaged with us may be afforded an unsecured credit limit.
+Only those clients that have a significant capital base, verifiable financial position, and a willingness to be transparent and engaged with us may be afforded an unsecured credit limit.
 Our risk appetite to our Tier 2 and Tier 3 clients is limited, and as a result, this client segment is asked to collateralize their loans.

 Our Credit Risk Management team regularly reviews the credit framework, client transactions, and changing market conditions.
 During the recent period of prolonged market volatility, a detailed plan was executed to manage distressed counterparty situations, drawing on years of experience and best practice in traditional finance.
 As a result, we were able to enforce contractual rights under our loan agreements and took swift action to mitigate potential losses.